 If a child is not offered a place, parents/carers have a statutory right to appeal.
 This should be done by writing to the school setting out your grounds for appeal no later than twenty school days after the decision letter has been received.
-The appeal will be arranged on behalf of the local school governing body by the Catholic Schools Appeals Service and will be heard by an independent panel.
-The decision of the panel will be binding on the school.
+The appeal will be arranged on behalf of the school local governing body by the Catholic Schools Appeals Service and be heard by an independent panel.
+For St Mary's, Marple Bridge appeals are arranged by Stockport Local Authority Democratic Services Department and should be submitted via the LA's online form at www.stockport.gov.uk.
+All panel decisions will be binding on the school.